Deron Johnson: Playing career

-Deron Johnson first appeared in a major league game on September 20, 1960.
+Johnson first appeared in a major league game on September 20, 1960.
 The 22-year-old was called upon to pinch hit in the ninth inning of a 1–1 tie between New York and Washington, facing Senators southpaw Hal Woodeshick.
 Mickey Mantle flied out to right and Bill Skowron doubled.
 Johnson advanced Skowron to third with a flyout to center.
-The Yankees won 2-1 in the 11th.
-He got his first two career hits on October 2, 1960, in the Yankees' last game of the regular season, an 8–7 win over the Red Sox at Yankee Stadium.
-Johnson batted twice in the game—the first resulted in a fifth-inning double off Red Sox pitcher Jerry Casale, and in the seventh he singled off Arnold Earley.
+The Yankees won 2–1 in the 11th inning.
+He got his first two career hits on October 2, in the Yankees' last game of the regular season, an 8–7 win over the Red Sox at Yankee Stadium.
+Johnson batted twice in the game—the first resulted in a fifth-inning double off Red Sox pitcher Jerry Casale, and in the seventh inning he singled off Arnold Earley.

 Johnson's contract was purchased from Kansas City by the Cincinnati Reds on April 5, 1963.
-Playing for Triple-A San Diego, he topped the Pacific Coast League with 33 home runs, tied for fifth with 91 RBI, and was picked as first baseman on the PCL All-Star team.
-1964 was his first full season in the major leagues with the Reds where he posted a .273 average with 21 home runs and 79 runs batted in.
+Playing for Triple-A San Diego, he topped the Pacific Coast League with 33 home runs, tied for fifth with 91 runs batted in (RBI), and was picked as first baseman on the PCL All-Star team.
+1964 was his first full season in the major leagues with the Reds where he posted a .273 average with 21 home runs and 79 RBI.

 The 1965 season with the Cincinnati Reds was one of the best of Johnson's career, as he hit .287, hit 32 home runs, and drove in an MLB-leading 130 runs.
 Rose was quoted in 1983, "I had never seen anyone hit the ball harder than Deron Johnson."
 He finished fourth in NL MVP voting.